Types of data visualizations#

 _.extract_to_csv()

-After running this code, you should have bank_cleaned.csv
+After running this code, you should have bank_cleaned.csv in the current directory.

 Load Engine#